jsmn-prhmt/Portfolio/content/projects/Personal-Data-List.md

 showInProjects: true
 ---

-A simple list of people and their data using Next js and deployed to Vercel
+A simple list of people and their data using Next js and deployed with Vercel